supermanue/crudexample-http4s-zio/README.md

 which serves as the inspiration of this project.

 The basic idea is to have a server running with that software stack.
-I want to make it as production-like as possible, so I have refactored the code adding some extra layers.
+I want to make it as production-like as possible, so I have refactored the original code adding some extra layers and testing.

 ## Intro